DominyGallo/Social-Media-Analysis-2025/README.md

 Furthermore, we then added indicators to our data points, on our CSV file, including indicators related to region name, GDP per capita, HDI Index, etc. The sources for these datapoints are derived from the World Bank, UNSTATS and HDI).

-Here is a visual representation of our dataset:
+*Here is a visual representation of our dataset*:
 ![Table with NDCs and Indicators](https://github.com/user-attachments/assets/f2476686-deb2-42f1-b3bc-b550e73ed4eb)

 ## Word Frequency

+As a next step in our process, we felt it was necessary to determine what were our

+### Code:

+    #Before starting, be sure to mount your drive if all of your txt files are on your drive!

 ## Topic Modeling